-If you’re not yet prepared for the changes and the update, now it’s time to speed up and catch up.
+If you’re not yet prepared for the changes and the update, now is the time to speed up and catch up.
 It’s expected to be fully rolled out by May 2021, and experts say that they’re starting to see some first signs already.
-Start with the Core Web Vital reports Google offers in the Search Console, identify what’s there to be fixed, and plan ahead; you don’t want to miss out as it might put your Law Firm’s organic presence at risk.
-We’re still unsure about the extent of the update’s impact, but seeing it combining several significant factors, we wouldn’t suggest overlooking it.
+Start with the Core Web Vital reports Google offers in the search console, identify what needs to be fixed, and plan ahead; you don’t want to miss out as it might put your law firm’s organic presence at risk.
+We’re still unsure about the extent of the update’s impact, but seeing that it’s combining several significant factors, we wouldn’t suggest overlooking it.

 - The passage ranking and indexing

-We’d like to bring the Google passage ranking and indexing on the table in addition to all the previously mentioned points.
+In addition to all the previously mentioned points, we’d like to discuss the Google passage ranking and indexing.
 Last October, Google announced that they’d introduce a new way to rank specific web page passages on the SERP.
-That started going live in the US (for results in English) on February 10, 2021, and the official statement from the Search Network talks about a 7% effect across all queries when this is fully rolled out.
-Using passage ranking, Google manages to dig deep into web pages and find the specific sentence (or sentences) that replies to the query.
+That started going live in the US (for results in English) on February 10, 2021.
+The official statement from the search network predicts about a 7% effect across all queries when this is fully rolled out.
+Using passage ranking, Google manages to dig deep into web pages and find the specific sentence (or sentences) that reply to a user’s query.
 As announced, “By better understanding the relevancy of specific passages, not just the overall page, we can find that needle-in-a-haystack information you’re looking for.”
 We see that it’s closely related to the Core Web Vitals, as websites combining great content with seamless UX will be the clear, undisputed winners.

 May 15th update

-Google had initially planned the rollout of the Core Web Vitals as a ranking factor for May 2021, but according to the latest updates, they postponed it to Mid-June and are expected to be fully in place by the end of August.
+Google had initially planned the rollout of the Core Web Vitals as a ranking factor for May 2021, but according to the latest updates, they postponed it to mid-June.
+They are now expected to be fully in place by the end of August.
 That gives businesses and web admins extra time to prepare their websites and SEO strategies, allowing them to perform the essential updates that will enable them to stay on top of the SERPs.

 July 23rd update

-The new WordPress 5.9 update seems to be optimized for the new era with Core Web Vitals.
-Early reports show that it could boost your website’s related performance by up to 33%, fine-tuning lazy loading, and largest contentful paint (LCP).
-That signals a great opportunity for law firms already using the CMS and can update their websites to the latest version, saving them from doing guesswork and manual fixes.
+The new WordPress 5.9 update seems to be optimized for a new era with Core Web Vitals.
+Early reports show that it could boost your website’s related performance by up to 33%, fine-tuning lazy loading and larger contentful paint (LCP).
+This signals a great opportunity for law firms already using the CMS and who can update their websites to the latest version, saving them from doing guesswork and manual fixes.

 What are the key takeaways?